The Importance of Teeth Cleaning and Preventative Care

 Brushing properly two times per day and flossing regularly are fundamental to good oral hygiene and health.
-The American Dental Association recommends brushing your with a soft bristled brush, sized to fit your mouth.
+The American Dental Association recommends brushing your teeth with a soft bristled brush, sized to fit your mouth.
 It should be angled 45 at degrees to the gums and you should use short, tooth-width strokes to brush the teeth.
 The outer, inner, and chewing surfaces should all be brushed.
 Brushes should be changed every three months or so, and fluoride toothpaste is essential.
 Flossing should be completed at least once per day to remove food and plaque caught between the teeth that brushes cannot reach.
 Fluoride in the water and in your toothpaste helps to maintain the strength of the enamel, which helps keep plaque from eroding the surface of the tooth.

 Dental decay and disease prevention begins with regular dental cleanings.
 New patients often get dental x-rays in order to diagnose tooth decay that was not previously treated, but after that, dental cleanings and thorough dental examinations generally detect dental decay and gum disease that may be lurking inside your mouth.
 Dental cleanings are important for prevention because they remove plaque, food, and tartar.

-Prevention and early detection of dental decay and gum disease means that more expensive and invasive dental procedures can be avoided.
+Prevention and early detection of dental decay and gum disease mean that more expensive and invasive dental procedures can be avoided.
 Dental health also helps to ensure the health of the entire body, as dental problems can contribute to cardiovascular issues, poor nutrition, and more.